For more information contact:

 At award closeout equipment must be processed and reported in accordance with:

-- Any special terms and conditions included in the award, and
+- Any special terms and conditions included in the award

 - University requirements.
 See University Requirements.

-- For closeout of a DoD or NASA contract, Sponsored Programs Services completes a draft property report on an agency-designated form, e.g., DoD Form 1662, NASA Form 1018.
-See Final Property Reports above for information concerning final reports.
+- For closeout of a DoD or NASA contract/award, the custodial department completes a draft property report on an agency-designated form (e.g., DoD Form 1662, NASA Form 1018).
+See Final Property Reports for information concerning final reports.

-- For closeout of a contract, grant, or cooperative agreement which does not require a specific agency form, Sponsored Programs Services completes a draft property report using a spreadsheet format.
+- For closeout of a contract, grant, or cooperative agreement which does not require a specific agency form, the custodial department completes a draft property report using a spreadsheet format.
 The report is to include the following information:

 Some agencies also require the following additional information:

-- Upon return of the draft, Sponsored Programs Services makes any necessary corrections.
-Sponsored Programs Services mails, e-mails, or faxes the completed report to the appropriate government representatives, as indicated in the award documentation or governing agency guidelines.
-See also Final Property Reports above for information concerning final reports.
+- Upon receipt, SPS mails, e-mails or faxes the completed report to the appropriate government representatives, as indicated in the award documentation or governing agency guidelines.
+See also Final Property Reports.

 Contracts require that annual reports continue to be submitted until the University receives final disposition instructions.
-See Annual Property Reports above for information concerning annual reports.
+See Annual Property Reports.

-- Upon receipt of disposition instructions from the government representative, Sponsored Programs Services ensures that the departmental administrator complete an Inventory Control Report to update the WSU’s property inventory records accordingly (see BPPM 20.50).
+- Upon receipt of disposition instructions from the government representative, SPS ensures that the departmental administrator completes a Dispose Asset transaction in Workday to update the WSU’s property inventory records accordingly.
+(See BPPM 20.50 and the Workday Dispose Assets reference guide.)

 For property acquired under a grant or cooperative agreement, if title is granted to WSU, or if the property is abandoned in place, no further reports are required.